Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
+- **Jul 2025**: Our paper *COSMOS: RL-Enhanced Locality-Aware Counter Cache Optimization for Secure Memory* was accepted by MICRO 2025!
+Congrats to all collaborators!
 - **Jun 2025**: I serve as a Shadow PC member for Eurosys 2026.
 - **May 2025**: Our paper *ProMiner: Enhancing Locality, Parallelism, and Offloading for Graph Mining on Processing-in-Memory Systems* was accepted by *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems*!
 Congrats to all collaborators!
 - **Apr 2025**: Our paper *Concurrency-Aware Cache Miss Cost Prediction with Perceptron Learning* was accepted by GLSVLSI 2025!
 Congrats to all collaborators!